 After the QRS complex comes the T-wave.
 The T-wave depicts the repolarization of the ventricular myocardial cells.
 The T-wave begins at the first departure of the ST segment and finishes at the return to the baseline.
 The T-wave’s shape can potentially represent different parts of myocardial health.
 If the myocardial tissue is healthy, the T-wave will appear rounded and slightly lopsided with a positive deflection.
 If the T-wave is inverted or depressed, this usually means that there is a current or continuing ischemic event, but it can also indicate a prior cardiac ischemia.
 Raised T-waves that are greater than half of the height of the QRS complex are often called a peaked or tented T-wave.
 A tented T-wave may be suggestive of a new ischemia or hyperkalemia (EMS Solutions, n.d.).

-Between the finish of the QRS complex and the start of the ST-segment there is an intersection that is known as the J-point.
+Between the finish of the QRS complex and the start of the ST-segment, there is an intersection that is known as the J-point.
 One can determine the location of the J-point by identifying the quick and steep change in direction where the QRS complex ends.
 If you have already determined the width of the QRS complex by measuring from the beginning of the Q-wave to the finish of the S-wave, then you have already determined the J-point.
 The final point that marks the finish of the S-wave is labeled as the J-point.
 The J-point is utilized in the measurement of the ST-segment (EMS Solutions, n.d.).
+J-point elevation can be seen in early repolarization, a common finding in young, healthy individuals.

 The ST-segment is the section of the ECG that goes between the J-point and the beginning of the T-wave.
 This section is key in identifying the occurrence of an acute myocardial infarction or heart attack.
 In order to decide if the ST-segment is high or low, one needs to know the isoelectric baseline.
 The baseline can be judged based on the TP-segment (EMS Solutions, n.d.).